yuretzius/ProjectEuler0007/README.md

 but then use it in a rather inefficient manner, just cycling through numbers with step 2 and checking for primeness, keeping the resulting primes in a vector.
 I tried just counting primes and keeping only the last one, but that did not change much.
 Same 10 000 001th prime is found in about ~230s.

+Of course, this problem requires more work.
+For one thing, can use the Miller-Rabin test from [problem 150](https://github.com/yuretzius/ProjectEuler0200).